netchimken/noto/README.md

 <img width="45%" alt="Edit Note Page" src="docs/images/edit.png">

 ## Installation
-Noto can be installed and run in two ways.
+Noto can be installed and run in two ways.<br/>
 Either using Docker, or downloading it directly from GitHub and using Bun.

 Using Docker is recommended since it makes running and updating this really easy, but each to their own.